Once Upon a Time (TV series): Music

 Mark Isham composed the series' theme and music; he was joined by Cindy O'Connor and Michael D. Simon for the seventh season.
-On February 15, 2011 an extended play featuring four cues from the score was released by ABC Studios.
-On May 1, 2012, a full-length 25-track official soundtrack album was released by Intrada Records to accompany season one.
-On August 13, 2013, another full-length 25-track official soundtrack album was released by Intrada to accompany season two.
+An extended play featuring four cues from the score was released on February 15, 2011, by ABC Studios.
+A full-length 25-track official soundtrack album was released on May 1, 2012, by Intrada Records to accompany season one.
+Another full-length 25-track official soundtrack album was released on August 13, 2013, by Intrada to accompany season two.
 Since December 2015, Mark Isham had begun to release music that was previously not released from the third, fourth, and fifth seasons on his SoundCloud account.
-On August 17, 2018, an extended play featuring nine tracks from scores for the seventh season was released by ABC Studios.
+An extended play featuring nine tracks from the score for the seventh season was released on August 17, 2018, by ABC Studios.

 Broadcast

 The series has been licensed to over 190 countries.
 In Australia, Once Upon a Time first aired on Seven Network, starting on May 15, 2012.
 In Canada it airs on CTV from October 23, 2011.
 It premiered on Channel 5 in the United Kingdom on April 1, 2012.
 On December 17, 2013, it was confirmed that Channel 5 would not be picking the series up for the third season airing in the UK.
-On March 14, 2015, Netflix picked up the show in the United Kingdom and Republic of Ireland, subsequently showing all seasons and premiering each new episode on Wednesdays after their initial showing on Sundays on ABC.

-All seven seasons of the series were released on Disney+ in September 2020.
+On March 14, 2015, Netflix picked up the show in the United Kingdom and Ireland, subsequently showing all seasons and premiering each new episode on Wednesdays after their initial showing on Sundays on ABC.
+All seven seasons of the series were released on Disney+ in September 2020, and on Hulu in September 2023.